Caenurgina crassiuscula – Clover Looper

 Caenurgina crassiuscula is very brown, with a brownish ground color.
 It lacks white edging to the outer margin of the PM blotch-line.
 Inner (basal) band touches inner margin.
-Two dark bands nearly touch each other near the midline.
+The two dark bands nearly touch each other near the midline.

 7/1/2015